 MediCare pays the MA company a fixed monthly payment to manage the treatment and administration for each person who signs up for their MAPD.

 Priority One — Initial Coverage Election Period (ICEP)

 Using the ICEP, a person can apply in either month 3, 2, or 1 before eligible, during their eligible month, and in month 1, 2, or 3 after 65.

 Priority Two — Medicare Advantage Open Enrollment Period (MA OEP)

-● The MA OEP is a special once a year time, Jan 1st to March 31st.
+● The MA OEP is a special once-a-year time from Jan 1st to March 31st.
 It was developed so an individual in an MA or MAPD who is dissatisfied with some part of their plan can make a change.

 -> Select a new MA or MAPD with their current or another company.

--> Return to original Medicare, select a Medicare Supplement, and a stand alone Prescription Drug Plan (PDP), and a Medicare Supplement plan.
+-> Return to original Medicare, select a a stand alone Prescription Drug Plan (PDP), and a Medicare Supplement plan.

-● A person who signed up for MediCare when first eligible and enrolled in a MA or MAPD can also use the MA OEP to make a change during the first three months on the plan.
+● A person who signed up for MediCare when first eligible and enrolled in a MA or MAPD can also use the MA OEP to make a change during the first three months they are enrolled in the plan.

 Priority Three — Special Election Period (SEP)

-● The SEP is a time an individual, who has certain life events, can change their MAPD.
+● The SEP is a time for individuals, who hav certain life events, to change their MAPD.
 Situations such as when:

 -> moving to a different state.

 -> learning they qualify for Extra Help with prescription costs.

 -> Return to Medicare, apply for a Medicare Supp and a PDP.

 Priority Four — Annual Election Period (AEP)

-● The AEP is the most common time for individuals to change their MA or PDP.
+● The AEP is the most common time when individuals can change their MA or PDP.

 ● It happens each fall, currently from October 15th to December 7th.

 ● New coverage selected during the AEP is effective January 1st.

 Individuals can make changes during the AEP such as select a:

 ● different plan from their current Medicare Advantage company.